-The work is timely, in just a few days time on 21 September a show celebrating the work of Basquiat will be opening at the Barbican.
-It’s the first large scale exhibition of his work in the UK and will feature a selection of works from museums and collections from around the world.
+The work is timely.
+In just a few days time a show celebrating the work of Basquiat will be opening at the Barbican.
+It’s the first large scale exhibition of his work in the UK.
+Featuring a selection of works from museums and collections from around the world.

-Now everyone does seem to get awfully excited these days when a new Banksy mural appears so it was no surprise to find the great and the good of the street art world out in force to see his latest piece.
-The last time a Banksy appeared in the city, it got covered up within 24 hours so it’s always worth getting there quick.
+Now everyone does seem to get awfully excited these days when a new Banksy mural appears.
+It was no surprise therefore to find the great and the good of the street art world out in force to see his latest piece.
+The last time a Banksy appeared in the city, it got covered up within 24 hours.
+With that in mind it’s always worth getting there quick.

-The main work features a stencilled police man and woman, recognisably Banksy, who appear to be conducting a stop and search on Basquiat.
-We know it’s him because the image of Basquiat faithfully recreated is an image that the artist himself painted back in 1982 as part of the piece ‘Boy and Dog in a Johnnypump‘.
-That piece features an abstract skeletal figure of a man with a dog, it’s a piece full of energy and was meant to be a self representation.
-It was also painted at a time when Basquiat was really starting to get courted in the art world and making a name for himself.
+The main work features a stencilled police man and woman.
+Recognisably by Banksy, they appear to be conducting a stop and search on Basquiat.
+We know it’s him because the image of Basquiat is from an image that the artist himself painted back in 1982.
+That was as part of the piece ‘Boy and Dog in a Johnnypump‘.
+The work features an abstract skeletal figure of a man with a dog.
+It’s a piece full of energy and was meant to be a self representation.
+It was painted at a time when Basquiat was really starting to get courted in the art world and making a name for himself.

-On the other side of the street meanwhile, a smaller piece, this time featuring a stencilled ferris wheel with people queuing to enter.
-The carriages have been replaced with stylised crowns, the symbol of Basquiat himself and now an iconic image in the street art and graffiti world.
-The crown, immortalised by Basquiat, can be found on many street pieces around the world, it symbolises excellence and the artist who uses it on their work is making a very public statement that they are a master of their craft.
+On the other side of the street meanwhile is a smaller piece.
+It shows a stencilled ferris wheel with people queuing to enter.
+The carriages have been replaced with stylised crowns.
+The symbol of Basquiat himself and now an iconic image in the street art and graffiti world.
+The crown, immortalised by Basquiat, can be found on many street pieces around the world.
+It symbolises excellence.
+The artist who uses it on their work is making a very public statement that they are a master of their craft.

 So these pieces are full of symbolism and nods to the work of Basquiat who is often cited as an influence to many an artist.
 Basquiat, who died in 1988, was particularly active in the late 70’s and throughout the 80’s in New York.
 That period more than any other is often cited as being a key influencer in the hearts and minds of young writers who saw the art in books and tried to copy it onto the walls of their home cities.
 This was certainly the case in Bristol where Banksy grew up.